Botz-Limited/sensing_system-Zephyr/README.md

 # sensing_system-Zephyr
 Implementing the FW on Nordic micro using Zephyr.
-DON'T WORKING YET